Parralogic/AutoBackup/READme.txt

 NOTE!: IF you need to backup different directories, simple just make a copy of the folder and name it whatever you want.
 Look at the created
 "USB-INFO" or better copy it to the new renamed directory and change it manually and 6th line.
 Or just use a different usb-drive. or just figure it out...

-TIP:08/19/2021
-If you have a cron job running and you set the cron job to backup your files at 10:00AM only on monday, you can still execute the usb-backupWtimer.sh script to backup files every sec/min in the background and not wait till monday for the cron job to execute.
-If that makes sense?
-So if you're writing an essay, just edit the usb-backupWtimer.sh, sleep count & 6th line and execute the script. https://crontab.tech/   #check this site out!